xgbuils/siteswap-generator/README.md

 ##### options.height
 Type: Object | integer | undefined

-If `options.period` is an object:
+If `options.height` is an object:
-- `options.height.max` mean that computed patterns have heights less than or equal to this. `options.height.max` is `options.balls.max` * `options.period.max` by default.
+- `options.height.max` means that will be computed patterns which have heights less than or equal to this. `options.height.max` is `options.balls.max` * `options.period.max` by default.
-- `options.height.min` mean that computed patterns have at least one height greater than or equal to this.
+- `options.height.min` means that will be computed patterns which have at least one height greater than or equal to this.
 The default value is 0.

 If `options.height` is an integer, this mean the same that `options.height` takes value `{min: 0, max: options.height}`.